VPN Demand Surges Around the World

 Date: February 15-March 23

-With internet access in Ukraine disrupted by the Russian invasion, VPN demand skyrocketed over the weekend of Feb 26-27.
-On Mon Feb 28, demand was 544% higher than the daily average in the first half of the month before tensions began to escalate dramatically.
+VPN demand skyrocketed over the weekend of Feb 26-27.
+On Mon Feb 28, demand was 544% higher than the daily average in the first half of the month.

-Demand continued to rise over the week, peaking on March 2 at 609% higher than before the war started.
+Demand continued to rise over the week, peaking on March 2 at 609% higher than before February 24.

 In the three weeks since, average daily VPN demand has softened but remains very high comparatively, at 256% above the baseline.